 Part one of this two part post covered one of three essential calculations when you’re set on a BRRRR strategy, as a would-be landlord or a newbie investor.
-The article also introduced briefly what these calculations involved in their truest of sense.
+The article also introduce briefly what these calculations involve in their truest of sense.

 The cap rate helps to determine if the purchase price of the investment property in question is a good deal or not.
 Traditionally, however, cap rate will normally vary between properties, in terms of location and market.